Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

 = Motivation

 A good example of a wait-free MPSC has been presented in @ltqueue.
-In this paper, the authors propose a novel tree-structure and a min-timestamp scheme that allow both `enqueue` and `dequeue` to be wait-free and always complete in $Theta(n)$ where $n$ is the number of enqueuers.
+In this paper, the authors propose a novel tree-structure and a min-timestamp scheme that allow both `enqueue` and `dequeue` to be wait-free and always complete in $Theta(log n)$ where $n$ is the number of enqueuers.

 We have tried to port this algorithm to distributed context using MPI.
 The most problematic issue was that the original algorithm uses load-link/store-conditional (LL/SC).
 To adapt to MPI, we have to propose some modification to the original algorithm to make it use only compare-and-swap (CAS).
-Even though the resulting algorithm pretty much preserve the original algorithm's characteristic, that is wait-freedom and time complexity of $Theta(n)$, we have to be aware that this is $Theta(n)$ remote operations, which is very expensive.
+Even though the resulting algorithm pretty much preserve the original algorithm's characteristic, that is wait-freedom and time complexity of $Theta(log n)$, we have to be aware that this is $Theta(log n)$ remote operations (and in reality, there are about $4 * log n$ remote operations), which is very expensive.

 Therefore, to be more suitable for distributed context, we propose a new algorithm that's inspired by LTQueue, in which both `enqueue` and `dequeue` only perform a constant number of remote operations, at the cost of `dequeue` having to perform $Theta(n)$ local operations, where $n$ is the number of enqueuers.
 Because remote operations are much more expensive, this might be a worthy tradeoff.